Event Schedule

 Event Format

-This is a sample schedule to give you an idea of the event format — single track talks followed by workshops, both in the morning and afternoon.
+Our goal is to make this event as concretely useful to open source founders as possible.
+The event format: a single track talks followed by workshops, both in the morning and afternoon.
 Join us in the evenings for networking and discussions over a drink.

 Event Schedule - The day before

-Sunday 18th of May 2025
+Sunday 17th of May 2026

 Welcome drinks